spree/spree/guides/content/developer/core/preferences.md

 `show_variant_full_price`

 Determines if the variant's full price or price difference from a product should be displayed on the product's show page.
 Defaults to `false`.

-`site_name`

-The name of your Spree Store.
-Defaults to "Spree Demo Site".

-`site_url`

-The URL for your Spree Store.
-Defaults to "demo.spreecommere.com".

 `tax_using_ship_address`